shyamsaran2006/shyamsaran2006/README.md

 ---
 ##  Field Engagement & Outreach
 - Attended the International Conference on Frontiers in Zoological Research, University of Madras
- -   Participated in "Ennai Thiruvāzha " elephant conservation awareness program
+ -   Participated in "Ennai Thiruvizha " elephant conservation awareness program
   -  Conducted beach cleanups at Besant Nagar and Marina Beach
    - Biodiversity Conservation Workshop at Guindy Snake Park